 How to Grow Pest-Free, Healthy Basil

-It’s now four weeks into your newborn’s life …… and one bright, cheery, sunny morning, you walk out to your garden and ……….
+It's now four weeks into your newborn's life, and one bright, cheery, sunny morning, you walk out to your garden and ...
 ARGGGGGGGGHHHHHH!
-Your flourishing little green baby has been half consumed by some no good, dirty rotten, floor-flushing, blood-sucking ……..
+Your flourishing little green baby has been half consumed by some no good, dirty rotten, floor-flushing, blood-sucking ........
 BUG!
 Does this scenerio sound vaguely familiar?
 I thought so.
-Bugs have been the bane of every gardener since Adam and Eve, and they always seem to strike just when you let your guard down.
-Since our recent Sweet Basil Vinaigrette post, Chris and I have received a lot of emails, comments and questions about what to do to keep your basil going and growing; so we decided to come up with some tips that will help you with growing your herb garden.
-I’m talking specifically about basil today but these tips apply to any herb.
+Bugs have been the bane of every gardener since Adam and Eve, and they always seem to strike just when you let your guard down, even for a minute!
+Since our recent Sweet Basil Vinaigrette post, Chris and I have received a lot of emails, comments and questions about what to do to keep your basil going and growing; so we decided to come up with some tips that will help you with growing your own herb garden.
+I'm talking specifically about basil today, but these tips apply to almost any herb.

-Let’s take a look at some things we can do to grow strong healthy plants and wage war against these little Darth Vaders!
-First, let’s set the record straight, bugs are doing what God intended for bugs to do; eat things that taste good.
-If you and I like the taste of basil, why wouldn’t some lowly little starving bug?
-So ….. really ….. he or she is just doing their job and staying alive (cue the Bee Gees music.. ) Now, on to the “how-to” stuff.
-Here’s a little checklist of things you can do before, during and up to basil harvest time to make sure you get more of the basil crop than the bugs, slugs and other garden thugs do; after all, we’re smarter than them …… right?
-A healthy plant will be able to fight off “invaders” far more than a plant that’s just struggling to stay alive.
-Herb Garden Preparation
+Let's take a look at some things we can do to grow strong healthy plants and wage war against these little Darth Vaders!
+First, let's set the record straight, bugs are doing what God intended for bugs to do; eat things that taste good.
+If you and I like the taste of basil, why wouldn't some lowly little starving bug?
+So ... really ... he or she is just doing their job and staying alive (cue the Bee Gees music?)
+Here's a little checklist of things you can do before, during and up to basil harvest time to make sure you get more of the basil crop than the bugs, slugs and other garden thugs do; after all, we're smarter than they are, right?
+A healthy plant will be able to fight off "invaders" far more than a plant that's just struggling to stay alive.

 - Take your Vitties! - just like Mom always told you to take your daily vitamins, you need to "read" your basil plants to see if they are really getting all the nourishment they need.
 Basil grown in pots especially needs to be regularly fertilized, since a lot of the nutrients get washed out the bottom drain hole of the pot each day.
 If your basil seems stunted (smaller leaves) or pale green, that's a good sign that it's not getting what it needs.
 I use Miracle Grow about once every 7 to 10 days, to feed my guys, because they live in pots that are automatically drip irrigated.
 They hang off the railing of our deck.
 Fertilization needs will change depending on which part of the season it is and how stressful a summer we're having here in North Carolina, where temperatures can climb into the mid 90's with lots of humidity.
 Within 24 hours after fertilizing, you literally see the plants, "jump" in growth.
 By the way, make sure you follow the directions about the concentration level of fertilizer to water; one of my friends recently fertilized (killed) his shrubs because he thought, "If a little is good than a lot is great!"
 Not a great plan.